TheRealAnonymous008/quartz/content/details/game design/Unity.md

 ## Using DOTS
 * Components should only contain data not behaviors (see [[Clean Code Principles|here]]).
+* You can add classes (refs) to the Component to be passed to the System.
+See [here](https://forum.unity.com/threads/how-to-pass-data-between-entities-1-0-0-and-monobehaviour.1414791/)
+* Locking rotation requires a different setup in ECS.
+See [here](https://forum.unity.com/threads/best-approach-to-lock-angular-axes-x-and-z-on-physics-entities.757196/#post-5049470).
 # Topics
 * [[Computer Graphics]] - the theory of computer graphics.